 4. Use positive affirmations

 Affirmations are positive phrases that help rewire your internal voice.
 Write down some of the key phrases or beliefs that your critical voice uses regularly.
 Write down an affirmation that challenges that belief.
 Repeat these affirmations to yourself in the morning for 5 minutes in front of the mirror.
 Its sounds simple but trust me this really works.
 You might find it easier to listen to positive affirmations like the one posted below.
-It will sound a little odd at first as its very unlikely someone would of spoken to you before like this; but stick with it and it will start to feel more natural.
+It will sound a little odd at first as it's very unlikely someone would have spoken to you before like this, but stick with it and it will start to feel more natural.
 You can meditate on them, listen whilst in the bath, on the way to work etc.

 5. Seek professional help

-A qualified mental health professional, like a psychotherapist, counselor or psychologist is trained to help you understand your internal world and change negative thought patterns and behavior.
+A qualified mental health professional, like a psychotherapist, counsellor or psychologist is trained to help you understand your internal world and change negative thought patterns and behavior.
 A course of therapy provides you with a safe space to explore the origins of the critical inner voice and help you to overcome it.

 Critical Inner Voice, Psych Alive Blog https://www.psychalive.org/critical-inner-voice/